wvanderp/GoldDiggersLog/sessions/Session 1.md

 - kick in the door
 - Or sneak in

 We chose to sneak in (the door can always be kicked in).
-It went very well but then [[Isona]] got caught
+It went very well but then [[Isona Silverspeak|Isona]] got caught

 **roll initiative**